-The Fund may purchase securities on a firm commitment basis, including when-issued securities.
+Each Fund may purchase securities on a firm commitment basis, including when-issued securities.
+Each Fund may buy, sell, or receive by corporate action, securities on a when-issued or delayed delivery basis, paying for or taking delivery of the securities at a later date, normally within 15 to 45 days of the trade.
+Each Fund may also be entitled to receive when-issued securities in relation to its holdings in common stock of companies that undertake certain corporate actions and reorganizations.
 Securities purchased on a firm commitment basis are purchased for delivery beyond the normal settlement date at a stated price and yield.
 No income accrues to the purchaser of a security on a firm commitment basis prior to delivery.
 Such securities are recorded as an asset and are subject to changes in value based upon changes in the general level of interest rates.
 Purchasing a security on a firm commitment basis can involve a risk that the market price at the time of delivery may be lower than the agreed upon purchase price, in which case there could be an unrealized loss at the time of delivery.
-The Fund will only make commitments to purchase securities on a firm commitment basis with the intention of actually acquiring the securities, but may sell them before the settlement date if it is deemed advisable.
+A Fund will only make commitments to purchase securities on a firm commitment basis with the intention of actually acquiring the securities, but may sell them before the settlement date if it is deemed advisable.